-I started my trip in Iceland on September 20th, 2016 and then ended my Euro trip in Istanbul on December 20th.
+I started my trip in Iceland on September 20th, 2016, and then ended my Euro trip in Istanbul on December 20th.
 Since then I’ve been roughly keeping track of my costs.
-I wanted to share with you what I’ve spent in hopes this can help you plan a trip in the future!
+So I wanted to share with you what I’ve spent in hopes this can help you plan a trip in the future!
 I’m not the type of person who documents every little thing she spends.
-I’m actually really bad at that, but I do know what I started with and what I had when I left Europe.
+I’m actually really bad at that.
+But I do know what I started with and what I had when I left Europe.
 Below, I talk about what I ended up spending money on and I’m pretty proud of myself!

 Some people I’ve talked to have said WOAH that’s a lot of money for 3 months, while others say dang that’s nothing for 3 months!
-It all depends on how and when you’re traveling and how much you’re splurging vs. sticking to a budget.
+It all depends on how and when you’re traveling.
+And also how much you’re splurging vs. sticking to a budget.

-The hardest part for me has been switching to a frugal mindset.
+The hardest part for me was switching to a frugal mindset.
 In San Francisco, I was saving for my trip of course, but I also had an income.
 So spending was pretty easy and I felt I could justify things a bit more.
-Plus things in SF were soooo expensive that now it’s hard to compare and everything seems cheap!
-In SF you can’t find a single thing to eat for $3 whereas out here you can!
+Plus things in SF were really expensive that now it’s hard to compare and everything seems cheap!
+In SF you can’t find a single thing to eat for $3 whereas out here you can.
 That’s been an interesting switch, but after 3 months I now have a grasp on what is ‘cheap’ and what is ‘expensive’ for a long-term traveler.

-The main ways I’ve stuck to the budget have been:
+The main ways I stuck to the budget were: